 See the API documentation for more information.
 When you've finished setting rules to block status, you'll need to activate the changes.

-1,000 rules, contact our customer support team at support@fastly.com.
+1 NOTE: If you need to enable more than 1,000 rules, contact our customer support team at support@fastly.com.

 OWASP Configuration

 OWASP blocking is dependent on the following: